 An experienced fire weather forecaster will be available to help instruct the weather sections of standard fire behavior training courses offered by federal, state and local government fire agencies.
 This includes S-190 through S-590 and other courses.
-In addition, a forecaster will also be available for special speaking engagements.
-For scheduling purposes, requests for an instructor or speaker should be made at least three weeks in advance.
+In addition, a forecaster may also be available for special speaking engagements.
+For scheduling purposes, requests for an instructor or speaker should be made at least four weeks in advance.

-To request an instructor contact Shawn Weagle at Portland NWS Forecast Office by email at shawn.weagle@noaa.gov.
+To request an instructor contact Tanja Fransen at Portland NWS Forecast Office at (503) 326-2420 or by email at tanja.fransen@noaa.gov.